-Andrea Andrade, Arne Cheyenne Johnson, Ashley LeConte Campbell, Chris Greene, Connecticut, David Glatzel, Debbie Glatzel, Ed Warren, Eugenie Bondurant, horror, Ingrid Bisu, John Noble, Julian Hilliard, Keith Arthur Bolden, Massachusetts, Megan Ashley Brown, Michael Chaves, Mitchell Hoog, movies, Patrick Wilson, reviews, Ronnie Gene Blevins, Ruairi O'Connor, Sarah Catherine Hook, Steve Coulter, The Conjuring, The Conjuring: The Devil Made Me Do It, true crime, Vera Famiga, Vince Pisani
+Andrea Andrade, Arne Cheyenne Johnson, Ashley LeConte Campbell, Chris Greene, Connecticut, David Glatzel, Debbie Glatzel, Ed Warren, Eugenie Bondurant, HBO Max, horror, Ingrid Bisu, John Noble, Julian Hilliard, Keith Arthur Bolden, Massachusetts, Megan Ashley Brown, Michael Chaves, Mitchell Hoog, movies, Patrick Wilson, reviews, Ronnie Gene Blevins, Ruairi O'Connor, Sarah Catherine Hook, Steve Coulter, The Conjuring, The Conjuring: The Devil Made Me Do It, true crime, TV, Vera Famiga, Vince Pisani

 June 1, 2021

 Culture Representation: Taking place in Connecticut and Massachusetts in 1981, the horror sequel “The Conjuring: The Devil Made Me Do It” features a predominantly white cast of characters (with a few African Americans, Asians and Hispanics) representing the working-class and middle-class.